exogen/ava-nock/README.md

 requests and responses are stored for later playback.

-Note that due to the way Nock works by globally intercepting requests to the `http` and `https` modules, each test using ava-nock will effectively be run serially – otherwise there is no way to isolate requests per-test.
+Note that due to the way Nock works by globally intercepting requests to the `http` and `https` modules, each test in a file that calls `setupTests()` will effectively be run serially – otherwise there is no way to isolate requests per-test.
 The `beforeEach` hook will enforce this for you automatically.
-(Running tests in parallel in multiple processes is fine.)
+Parallel tests running in different processes are not affected.

+## Modes

 You can control ava-nock’s behavior using the `NOCK_MODE` environment variable.

-## Modes

 | NOCK_MODE |    Network requests?    |     Read fixtures?      |     Write fixtures?     |
 | :-------: | :---------------------: | :---------------------: | :---------------------: |